sculptures • permaculture • primitive technology • kayaking • links • index • about

 Differences in down insulations

 If you're in the market for a down bag, be aware that not all down insulation is created equal.
 Low quality down has little to no advantage over good synthetic.
 The determining factor for down is the "fill power" and is the very first thing you should check.
 Fill power is determined in a lab when one ounce of a given down is allowed to fully loft in a testing cylinder and then weighted with a piston.
 The volume is then measured in cubic inches and that calculated number represents the fill power.
-Basically, an ounce of down that takes up 700 cubic inches in this testing cylinder is labeled 700 fill down.
+Basically, an ounce of down that takes up 700 cubic inches in this testing cylinder is labeled "700 fill down".
 Therefore, the higher the fill, the warmer per ounce the bag will be.
 Or, in other words, the higher the number, the better the insulation.
-To give you an idea, 550 fill is what some synthetic makers compare their best too.
+To give you an idea, 550 fill is what some synthetic makers compare their best to.
 The true virtues of down will start to be seen with 700 fill and get better up to 900.
 You might consider 750 as a minimum.

 Are there occasions when synthetic bags are the better choice?
 Absolutely.
-If you need something hypoallergenic, a synthetic bag is the way to go.
+If you need something hypoallergenic, a synthetic bag might be the way to go.
 A synthetic bag may also be the better choice in excessively humid or rainy locales, although, a down bag with a waterproof/breathable shell combined with a VBL as outlined below would still work in many cases.
 At any rate, I'd also recommend a synthetic bag if you already had one that worked well in conjuncion with your boat and other gear.
 Why not?
 Save your money or spend it on some thing you truly need.

 Shopping for a synthetic bag